A-Polo/parserURL/README.md

 Run:

-    - in first tab of terminal "npm run nodemon"
+    - in the first tab of terminal run command "npm run nodemon"
-    - in the second tab of terminal "npm run webpack-devserver"
+    - in the second tab of terminal run command "npm run webpack-devserver"
     - enter any link example 'http://your_link.com'